 Two further applications were highly commended: David Shaw for his proposal exploring racial divides in Oldham, and Tracey Paddison for her project following a non-binary person through gender reassignment.
 In addition, shortlisted applicant Joseph Fox received a commission from BuzzFeed as a result of his submission.

-Applications for our second award are now open.
+Applications for our second award have now closed.